Working Paper 1/3 (Job Market Paper)

 Title.
 Quantifying the incidence of a global oil price shock in Nigeria: a Roy model with non-homothetic preferences and endogenous transfers (download HERE)

 Abstract.
-In this paper, I develop a general equilibrium Roy model that puts three forces in play: non-homothetic preferences, income effects, and government endogenous transfers through taxation and subsidies.
-I implement the model in Nigeria in order to evaluate the incidence of the 2016 global oil price shock that hits the Nigerian economy in 2016 and the subsequent removal of oil subsidies, otherwise financed through tax revenues.
-I find that the oil shock forces a current account adjustment which in turn leads to differentiated negative price adjustments in the other traded sectors, the magnitude of which depend on the sectoral openness to trade.
-The resulting changes in the relative prices and wages led to a semi-reverse Dutch disease characterized by the expansion of the manufacturing sector and a contraction of the agricultural sector.
-Further, I show that the shock causes welfare losses that are concentrated in low income groups, as they specialize mostly in the agricultural sector because of their comparative advantages.
-Next, using a series of government budget-balancing tax and deficit counterfactuals, I first find that the removal of the subsidy was the best response to the shock, and then show that fiscally neutral progressive tax redistribution schemes could lessen the extent of the observed welfare losses particularly on poor population.
-Finally, I show that not accounting for non-homotheticity generally undervalues the magnitude of the welfare losses.
+In this paper, I develop a general equilibrium Roy model that puts three forces in play: non-homothetic preferences, after-tax income effects, and government endogenous transfers through oil subsidies.
+I implement the model in Nigeria in order to evaluate the welfare distributional consequences of the removal of oil subsidies in the wake of a global oil price shock that hits the Nigerian economy in 2016.
+I find that the oil shock led to a semi-reverse Dutch disease characterized by the expansion of output and labor in the manufacturing sector and a contraction in the agricultural sector.
+Further, the combination of the shock and subsidies removal affected poor and rich income groups differently, in accordance with their labor specialization patterns across sectors and of differences in their consumption bundles.
+More precisely, I show that the shock causes aggregate welfare losses that are concentrated in low-income groups, as they tend to specialize in the agricultural sector.
+Next, using a series of government budget-balancing tax policy counterfactuals, I first show that the removal of the subsidy was the best response to the shock regarding the welfare outcomes of low-income workers.
+Second, I show that while removing the subsidies, the government can use fiscally neutral progressive tax redistribution schemes to lessen the extent of the observed welfare losses, particularly on the poor populations.
+Finally, I show that not accounting for heterogeneity in the expenditure behavior would introduce biases in the magnitude of the welfare changes.

 Working Paper 2/3